crashdaddy/pokeDex/README.md

    break detailsDiv into separate output containers

+        -- started.
+Already did Abilities and Moves

    move moves closer to moves

         -- so when you click on a "move" its details will be adjacent

+        Done.
+It's now right below the "Moves" title

    add details to "abilities"

    add highlight effect to main group of pokemon images when clicked

         -- DONE.
 Added a hover background of lightblue

+   add move effects and power to the move details